I misspelled Chantal Akerman’s name in the graphic above. Kill me. There are bad ideas and then there is this: my dueling film-by-film lo...

 We are so comically far-removed from the wonderful and creative miniatures and spacey atmosphere that it's mind-boggling.
 By contrast, in Akerman's polar opposite affair, she has only one place to go: up (or out)...

 This is a fairly average shot of the streets of New York City streets, but it implies something so much larger.
 There is another world outside of the walls of this hotel, countless buildings and people with their own stories to tell.
 Perhaps they're incredibly similar — perhaps, like this very project, we'd have to strain to find the comparisons — but there's no way of knowing.
-We only have our own tales and most of the time, there's not much there.
+We only have our own tales to tell, and most of the time, there's not much there.

 VERDICT: AKERMAN WINS (2-1-1)